ewelchman/ewelchman.github.io/index.md

 * [**Model NFL games with Monte Carlo**](https://nbviewer.jupyter.org/url/ewelchman.github.io/projects/montecarlo_games.ipynb).
 Simulate football games by drawing from a pool past drives.
 I score each past drive by similarity to the current game state in order to determine whether to accept a candidate drive chosen randomly from the pool.
 I verify that a win probability estimate based on repeated simulations converges to a single value and compare the model's predictions to those of ELO ratings.
 Tests on a small sample set indicate performance comparable to or better than ELO ratings.

+* Modeling individual plaer stats with an LSTM neural network implemented in Tensorflow (notebook coming)

+* Visualizing NFL game flows with Sankey diagrams using plotly (notebook coming)

 # Other data projects